The 18 Hottest Web Design Trends of 2022 (With Stunning Examples)

-Where the famous Gartner report predicts that at least 30% of web browsing sessions will be conducted without a screen in 2020, on the other hand, ComScore estimates that over 50% of all searches will be performed by voice in the same year.
+Where the famous Gartner report predicts that at least 30% of web browsing sessions will be conducted without a screen, on the other hand, ComScore estimates that over 50% of all searches will be performed by voice in 2020.
 Hence, as a web designer, you must be familiar with how users interact with voice commands and how to prototype a voice interface with keywords and related actions.

 #6: Custom Graphic Design and Illustrations